Distracted driving

 Use any of these tips to avoid distracted driving and its penalties:

-• turn off your phone or switch it to silent mode before you get in the car
+- turn off your phone or switch it to silent mode to eliminate the urge to check it

 Calling 911